IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

         VCF for Classic supports both **primary** and **secondary** instance types.
 A **primary** instance is either a single instance in the environment or the first instance in a multi-site topology.
 A **secondary** instance connects to an existing (primary) instance in the environment for high availability.

-13. Click **Consolidated cluster** in left menu.
+13. Click **Consolidated cluster** in the left menu.

     By default, **VCF for Classic - Automated** creates a single, **consolidated cluster** deployment.
 The **consolidated cluster** is used for both management components and user workloads.
 Optionally, separate **workload** and **gateway** clusters can be created.
 These will be explored later.

 14. Click the **Geography** drop-down list.

-    VCF for Classic is available in IBM Cloud data centers located around the world.
-For a list of the latest supported locations refer to the <a href="https://cloud.ibm.com/docs/overview?topic=overview-locations" target="_blank">**Region and data center locations for resource deployment**</a> page in the documentation.
+    VCF for Classic is available in IBM Cloud data centers that are located around the world.
+For a list of the latest supported locations, refer to the <a href="https://cloud.ibm.com/docs/overview?topic=overview-locations" target="_blank">**Region and data center locations for resource deployment**</a> page in the documentation.
 This documentation provides detailed information about IBM Cloud data centers and multizone region architectures.

 15. Select **NA East**.
 16. Select **WDC04** in the **Data center** drop-down list.